-Section 26 (1) lays down that no court shall take cognizance of any offence punishable under this Act or any rules or regulations made thereunder, save on a complaint made by SEBI.
+Section 26(1) lays down that no court shall take cognizance of any offence punishable under this Act or any rules or regulations made thereunder, save on a complaint made by SEBI.

-Section 26A (1) empowered the Central Government for providing speedy trial of offences under this Act, by notification, establish or designate as many Special Courts as may be necessary.
+Section 26A(1) empowered the Central Government for providing speedy trial of offences under this Act, by notification, establish or designate as many Special Courts as may be necessary.

-- (2) A Special Court shall consist of a single judge who shall be appointed by the Central Government with the concurrence of the Chief Justice of the High Court within whose jurisdiction the judge to be appointed is working. - (3) A person shall not be qualified for appointment as a judge of a Special Court unless he is, immediately before such appointment, holding the office of a Sessions Judge or an Additional Sessions Judge, as the case may be.
+Section 26A(2) provides that Special Court shall consist of a single judge who shall be appointed by the Central Government with the concurrence of the Chief Justice of the High Court within whose jurisdiction the judge to be appointed is working.

+Sub-section (3) of Section 26A stipulates that a person shall not be qualified for appointment as a judge of a Special Court unless he is, immediately before such appointment, holding the office of a Sessions Judge or an Additional Sessions Judge, as the case may be.